zzhang82/web422/notes/welcome.md

 ### What do we expect from you?

-Before the class in which there's a weekly test, we expect you to prepare for the class.
+Before the class in which there's a test, we expect you to prepare for the class.
 This means:
 * Read and study the class notes page
 * Read and study the linked documents
 * Make your own notes, including questions that you have

 In other words, do not come into the classroom expecting somehow to soak up knowledge like a sponge.
 You need to prepare before class, so that you understand the topics and their context.

-Also, beginning in Week 2 (usually the first class/session of the week), there will be a test sometime during the timeslot.
-The questions are based on the week's new topics.

 In the Lecture class, we expect you to be an engaged and actively-learning participant.
 This means:
 * Listening effectively